What is Corona Virus?

 • Problems with sense of smell or taste

-For most people, symptoms will get better within a few weeks.
-But some people continue to have some symptoms for weeks or months.
+For most people, symptoms improve within a few weeks.
+However, some people continue to have symptoms for weeks or months.
 Doctors are still learning about the long-term effects of COVID-19.

 Am I at risk for getting seriously ill?